comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 [API documentation](https://comoto-pasteur-fr.github.io/DNABarcodeCompatibility/DNABarcodeCompatibility-manual.pdf)

-* Related tool:
+* Related tools:

 In addition, DNABarcodeCompatibility can be used from a graphical user interface.
 We now provide two alternative interfaces:

-1) The [Java based graphical user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_GUI).
+1) [Java based graphical user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_GUI).
 In such a case, additional dependencies must be installed: [Java (JDK 8 - 64 bits)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and `rJava` R-package (`install.packages("rJava")`).

-2) The [Shiny web-based graphical user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_Shiny).
+2) [Shiny web-based graphical user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_Shiny).
 This interface can be run locally within a web browser or deployed on a web server.